You’re tired.

 And then…

-Your brain starts whirring.
+Your mind starts whirring.

 You lie there unable to switch off.